RubaoChen/my-portfolio-8208a/content/pages/index.md

     backgroundSize: full
     title: EDA：Analyze International Debt Statistics
     text: >+
+      This projects analyse the world bank debt dataset to explore the worldwide general debt situation:

       *   The total amount of debt owed by listed countries

       *   The country which owns the maximum amount of debt

       *   The average amount of debt owed by countries across different debt indicators